 Britain boasts a diverse array of unusual spas and retreats that cater to those seeking unique wellness experiences.
 For a taste of rural luxury, guests can retreat to a country estate to unwind with bespoke spa treatments, guided forest walks, and cosy evenings by the fire.

-In West Sussex, South Lodge offers luxury stays with a Nature Immersion Spa Experience focussing on wellbeing and re-connecting with nature.
+In West Sussex, South Lodge offers luxury stays with a Nature Immersion Spa Experience focusing on wellbeing and re-connecting with nature.
 Located in the South Downs and part of the Exclusive Collection, the 4,000 square metre facility boasts an indoor infinity pool, outdoor hydrotherapy pool, and a wild swimming pool.
 The retreat also offers Shinrin-yoku, or forest bathing.
 Dining includes healthy, sustainable options at the on-site Botanica restaurant.

-Nestled in the Marshwood Vale in west Dorset, Louma farm and retreat offers a serene escape blending wellness, nature and sustainability.
+Nestled in the Marshwood Vale in west Dorset, Louma, farm and retreat offers a serene escape blending wellness, nature and sustainability.
 The estate encompasses 100 acres of farmland and a 30-acre vineyard, designed with a farm-to-fork ethos.
 Guests can enjoy various accommodation, from timber stables to shepherd huts, and participate in activities including organic farming, vineyard tours, and wellness sessions.

-For a luxury spa retreat in Gloucestershire, surrounded by glistening lakes and 850 acres of Cotswolds woodland, visitors should head for The Lakes by Yoo.
+For another luxury spa retreat in Gloucestershire, surrounded by glistening lakes and 850 acres of Cotswolds woodland, visitors should head for The Lakes by Yoo.
 Situated just 90 minutes from London, guests can stay at one of the estate’s design-led properties –including cabins, apartments and houses – with each boasting views over the lakes.
 Facilities include a 20-metre indoor pool, sauna, steam room, fitness suites and spa garden, while a variety of high-end treatments, including those from COSMOSS by Kate Moss and facials by Dr Barbara Sturm, are also on offer.

 The best of both worlds – city spas and wellness cultural hubs